Dawens98/Welcome-Tourist-Assistant/README.md

    Introduction

 Welcome Tourist Assistant is a Python script designed to provide a warm and informative welcome to visitors planning to travel to Haiti.
-The script collects essential information from users, such as their name, the duration of their visit, their home country, and whether they require a translator.
+The script collects essential information from users, such as their name, the duration of their visit, their home country, their speaking languages and whether they require a translator.
 Based on this input, it generates a personalized welcome message for tourists.

    Features